History of Austin, Texas: 1990 to present

 In the 1990s, the boom resumed with the influx and growth of a large technology industry.
 Initially, the technology industry was centered around larger, established companies such as IBM, but in the late 1990s, Austin gained the additional reputation of being a center of the dot-com boom and subsequent dot-com bust.
 Austin is also known for game development, filmmaking, and popular music.
 On May 23, 1999, Austin-Bergstrom International Airport served its first passengers, replacing Robert Mueller Municipal Airport.
 In 2000, Austin became the center of an intense media focus as the headquarters of presidential candidate and Texas Governor George W. Bush.
 The headquarters of his main opponent, Al Gore, were in Nashville, thus re-creating the old country music rivalry between the two cities.

 Also in the 2000 election, Austinites narrowly rejected a light rail proposal put forward by Capital Metro.
 In 2004, however, they approved a commuter rail service from Leander to downtown along existing rail lines.
 Capital MetroRail service finally began service in 2010.

 In 2004, the Frost Bank Tower opened in the downtown business district along Congress Avenue.
 At 515 ft, it was the tallest building in Austin by a wide margin, and was also the first high rise to be built after September 11, 2001.
 Several other high-rise downtown projects, most residential or mixed-use, were underway in the downtown area at the time, dramatically changing the appearance of downtown Austin, and placing a new emphasis on downtown living and development.

 In 2006, the first sections of Austin's first toll road network opened.
 The toll roads were extolled as a solution to underfunded highway projects, but also decried by opposition groups who felt the tolls amounted in some cases to a double tax.
-Now in 2025 there are 10 toll roads 1 thru 4 are the most expensive tolls in Austin SH 130 toad roll section 1-4 are which is counted among one of the most expensive toll roads in the USA.
+Now in 2025 there are 10 toll roads 1 thru 4 are the most expensive tolls in Austin SH 130 toad roll section 1-4 are which is one of the most expensive toll roads in the USA.

-In March 2018, a series of four explosions centered in Austin, killed two civilians and injuring another five.
+In March 2018, a series of four bombings centered in Austin, killed two civilians and injuring another five.